Skip to main content

 What Makes HeroMe Different

-Stories use your child’s name, their specific emotional triggers, and the feelings they find most confusing—making the hero’s journey directly applicable to their own experience.
+Stories use your child's name, their specific triggers, and the feelings that confuse them most.
+The hero's journey maps directly onto what your kid actually goes through.

-Every chapter includes prompts that invite your child to connect the story’s feelings to their own—building the emotional vocabulary and co-regulation skills they need.
+Every chapter includes prompts that help your child connect the story's feelings to their own—turning bedtime reading into real emotional skill-building.

 Risk-free, cancel anytime